My father used to buy roasted peanuts from the street vendors after church. To this day, it is one of my favorite snacks.

 Roasted peanuts are one of the best street foods here in the Philippines.
 They come in all sorts of varieties: salty or sweet, peeled or unpeeled, and spicy or not.
 They're sold everywhere.

 Eating street foods can be fun, but we have to be careful.
-We need to use our best judgement and ensure that the foods are properly prepared.
+We need to use our best judgment and ensure that the foods are properly prepared.
 The best way to enjoy street food without worrying is to learn how to cook it yourself.

 In this article, I'll share how we cook roasted peanuts here in the Philippines.
 You don't even need to use an oven for this recipe.